 4. Save Seeds from the Best Plants

-This is just like a process of natural selection, whereby if you want bigger fruits, collect seeds from the biggest and best of one year’s crop.
+This method is similar to a process of natural selection, whereby if you want bigger fruits, you collect seeds from the biggest and best of one year’s crop.

-Repeat so you keep producing healthy crops year after year.
+Repeat so you can continue producing healthy crops year after year.

 5. Harvest the Right Way

-There are two methods to harvest seeds, depending on the crop: dry-seeded fruits or wet-seeded fruits.
-Test dry-seeded crops like beans, corn, barley, cauliflower, or bok choy by the condition of the pod, capsule, or seed head.
+Test dry-seeded crops like beans, corn, barley, cauliflower, or bok choy by the pod, capsule, or seed-head condition.

-For peas and beans, if the outer covering is brown and crumbly or ready to pop, then it’s a good bet it’s time to collect the seeds.
+If the outer covering is brown and crumbly or ready to pop for peas and beans, it’s a good bet that it’s time to collect the seeds.
 Allow the pods to dry out completely.

-Wet-seeded crops are those that contain the seed within the moist flesh of the fruit.
+Wet-seeded crops contain the seeds within the moist flesh of the fruit.
 Examples are tomatoes, cucumbers, peppers, squash, pumpkins, and watermelons.

 With wet seeds, you’ll need to leave some fruits to overripen.
-Next, squeeze the seeds or press them from the flesh, wash them off, and dry them.
+Next, squeeze or press the seeds from the flesh, wash them off, and dry them.

 6. Thoroughly Clean Them

-Most dry seeds, which include some vegetables, flowers, herbs, and beans, need only minimal cleaning.
+Most dry seeds, including some vegetables, flowers, herbs, and beans, need minimal cleaning.

-With wet seeds, cut the fruit open and take out the surrounding pulpy gel.
-Next, extract the seeds and wash them or let them stand in water until the gel comes off naturally.
+Cut the fresh fruit and remove the surrounding pulpy gel.
+Next, extract and wash the seeds, or let them stand in water until the gel comes off naturally.

-You’ll then carefully remove the floating gel and the few seeds that float.
+You’ll then carefully remove the floating gel and the few floating seeds.
 Pour off the water and keep the seeds that remain at the bottom.
-Finally, dry them off on paper towels.
+Finally, dry them on paper towels.

 7. Dry Before Storing

-Ensure the seeds are completely dry before storing.
-Choose a well-ventilated room and spread the seeds out, leaving some gaps between them so the air can get to each one.
+Ensure the seeds are dry before storing.
+Choose a well-ventilated room and spread the seeds out, leaving gaps between them so the air can reach each one.

-You can place them on paper towels, plates, baking sheets, or anything that will allow enough space for the seeds to spread thinly.
-However, do not use paper towels if the seeds are wet, as they’ll stick to the paper.
+You can place them on paper towels, plates, baking sheets, or anything that allows enough space for the seeds to spread thinly.
+However, do not use paper towels if the seeds are wet, as they will stick to the paper.

-It’s even better if you place them on a screen mesh, as the air will reach both the top and bottom.
+It’s even better to place them on a screen mesh, as the air will reach both the top and bottom.

 To properly dry seeds for next year, let them rest for about a week in the open.
-Next, gently stir them, then allow them another 2-3 weeks to properly dry for storage.
+Next, gently stir them and allow them another 2 to 3 weeks to dry properly for storage.

 8. Store Properly

-To preserve seeds for planting, they must be properly dried and stored.
+To preserve seeds for planting, they must be appropriately dried and stored.

 Collect the dried seeds and put them in seed packets with identifying labels.
 Use moisture-absorbing packets if possible.

-You can also use your refrigerator for storage, but most gardeners prefer to keep them in a dry, cool area.
+You can also store them in your refrigerator, but most gardeners prefer to keep them in a dry, cool area.

-In our opinion, freezing seeds for next year and beyond may be the best way to store them long-term.
-If done properly, freezing will not kill or harm dry seeds.
+We believe freezing seeds for next year and beyond may be the best long-term storage method.
+If done correctly, freezing will not kill or harm dry seeds.

 Pack the dried seeds in sealed glass jars or airtight containers and freeze them.
-However, when defrosting, leave the containers to thaw slowly at room temperature for at least a day.
+When defrosting, leave the containers to thaw slowly at room temperature for at least a day.

 9. Put on Your Labels